-Katy-May Hudson/Sakshi Gurnani/India McKinney

-An Opportunity to Get on the Big Screen

-Three is a magic number, it is often said, and that is certainly true in the case of Katy-May Hudson, Sakshi Gurnani and India McKinney, recent graduates of the MPS Directing program at SVA.
+Katy-May Hudson/Sakshi Gurnani/India McKinney An Opportunity to Get on the Big Screen Three is a magic number, it is often said, and that is certainly true in the case of Katy-May Hudson, Sakshi Gurnani and India McKinney, recent graduates of the MPS Film Directing program at SVA.
 The trio is currently at work on Just a Step Away, a short film sponsored by Coca-Cola and Regal Cinemas aimed to screen in theaters across the country.
 The team came together after Katy-May's script was chosen as a finalist for the 2020 Coca-Cola Refreshing Films program, a national competition in which more than 800 scripts from nearly 40 film programs are submitted for consideration.
 Finalists receive a budget and a team of mentors to help them bring their visions to the screen.

-OPPOSITE, FROM LEFT: Katy-May Hudson, Sakshi Gurnani and India McKinney
+OPPOSITE, FROM LEFT: Katy-May Hudson, Sakshi Gurnani and India McKinney.

 "This is so exciting-it's huge for me," says Katy-May, writer and director on the project.
 "I get goose bumps thinking about it."
 It was Katy-May's theater arts background that led her to filmmaking.
 She was working as the artistic director of the New York Neo-Futurists Ensemble, an experimental theater company, when she began making short experimental films.
-Wanting to get better at the craft, she found her way to the Directing program, where she met Sakshi, who had left a job as a creative producer for Yash Raj Films, one of Bollywood's leading production companies, to attend SVA.
+Wanting to get better at the craft, she found her way to the Film Directing program, where she met Sakshi, who had left a job as a creative producer for Yash Raj Films, one of Bollywood's leading production companies, to attend SVA.
 Like Katy-May, Sakshi felt she needed a program that would allow her to hone her skills as a writer and director, something her work in production wasn't providing.
 "I wanted to direct in life," Sakshi says, "and I realized there's a lot more I need to learn, more than I could learn on set."

-The filmmakers met over a drink one night after submitting their scripts to Coca-Cola Regal, and made a pact to work together if either of their scripts won the contest.
+The filmmakers met over a drink one night after submitting their scripts to Coca-Cola Regal and made a pact to work together if either of their scripts won the contest.
 When Katy-May's script for Just a Step Away, a musical fantasia about a woman who is transported into another world every time she steps into a movie theater, was selected, Sakshi came onto the project as her producer.
 During preproduction, when Sakshi needed to return home for a few weeks, she and Katy-May asked India, another friend from the program, to join their team.
-India filled in during Sakshi's absence, and stayed on as consulting producer once she returned.
+India filled in during Sakshi's absence and stayed on as consulting producer once she returned.
+The triumvirate is now in full production, as excited to be working together as they are to make a film that will be seen by such a wide audience.
+It's an intense time, with long days and plenty to worry about, but they rely on one another's support and enthusiasm.
+"We love each other, we communicate well, we have good chemistry," Katy-May says.
+"So we got lucky there."
+The film may be seen online at us.coca-cola.com/refreshingfilms.
+The short film stars Robin Virginie (left).

 OPPOSITE: Behind the scene of Just a Step Away.

-ABOVE: Detail of scene from Katy-May Hudson's film Pete's Valve.
+ABOVE: Scenes from Katy-May Hudson's film Pete's Valve.